MortenMadsenLyngstad/RecipeHub/readme.md

             │   └───resources
             │       └───ui
             │           └───controllers
-            │               -- This is where the fxml-files for the UI are located.
+            │               -- This is where the fxml-files and style.css for the UI are located.
             └───test
                └───java
                    └───ui